From Legislation to Application: ADUs as a Response to Housing Affordability Challenges

 About the Author

-Leilani Barnett is the Community Development Regional Manager of Inland areas of California, including the Central Valley, Sacramento, and Idaho at the Federal Reserve Bank of San Francisco.
+Leilani Barnett is the senior outreach manager for Inland areas of California and Idaho on the Federal Reserve Bank of San Francisco’s Community Development team.
 Learn more about Leilani Pinho Barnett